phreeza/manuscript_axon_potentials/doc/manuscript.md

 to 0.4 m/s, the same 10 ms pulse produced a dipole moment of $0.39\,
 \text{µA}\cdot\text{µm}$.
 Such low conduction velocities can, for example, be found in cortico-cortical projections [@Swadlow1989Efferent].

+We do not predict that axonal projections contribute to the far fields of local and intrinsically generated brain oscillations, such as the hippocampal ripple or gamma oscillations.
+This is due to the mismatch between the spatial width and oscillation wavelength.
+For example, for 200 Hz ripple oscillations and ~0.5 m/s conduction velocity (Schaffer collaterals) the spatial wavelength is ~2.5 mm, which is much larger than typical projection zones in the hippocampal formation.

 <!-- 2*(1um)^2*pi^2/(1 Ohm*m*sqrt(e))*.4m/s*250um*10ms*250us*3000*10Hz*70mV/((250um)^2+(0.4m/s)^2*((250us)^2+(10ms)^2)) -->